gretagandolfi/lexical-alignment-social-status-hhi/README.md

 ## Scope

-This repository contains the materials needed to run a picture naming-picture matching task.
+This repository contains the materials needed to norm the stimuli for a picture naming-picture matching task.

 ## Description